dtomasi/zsh-lazy-env/README.md

 A: No. Variables are loaded lazily only when first accessed, resulting in zero startup performance impact.

 **Q: What if I don't use 1Password?**
-A: The plugin works with any command-line tool.
-You can use AWS SSM, HashiCorp Vault, macOS Keychain, environment files, or any custom command that outputs a value.
+A: The plugin works with any command-line tool that outputs a value.
+Popular examples include AWS SSM Parameter Store, HashiCorp Vault, Azure Key Vault, Google Secret Manager, macOS Keychain, or even simple environment files and custom scripts.

 **Q: Can I mix different secret sources?**
 A: Yes.
-Each variable can use a different source.
-For example, use 1Password for API keys, AWS SSM for production secrets, and local commands for development values.
+Each variable can use a different command/source.
+For example, use 1Password CLI for API keys, AWS SSM for production secrets, local files for development values, and custom scripts for computed values.

 **Q: What about Windows/PowerShell?**
 A: Currently zsh-only.
 The plugin relies on zsh-specific features like hooks and associative arrays.